alyd/alyd.github.io/content/authors/admin/_index.md

     url: https://eecs.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include
+bio: AI PhD Student at UC Berkeley

 # Interests to show in About widget
 interests: